akuklev/QIITs-in-Cedille/README.md

 § Leibniz Equality and Id-types
 -------------------------------

-Leibniz Equality is the principle that two things `\x \y : T` are called equal iff for any predicate `P : T -> ﹡` the proposition `P[x]` implies `P[y]`, if any statement about `x` is true, than so is the same statement about `y`.
+Leibniz Equality is the principle that two things `x̲ y̲ : T` are called equal iff for any predicate `P : T -> ﹡` the proposition `P[x]` implies `P[y]`, if any statement about `x` is true, than so is the same statement about `y`.
 Leibniz equality principle defines equal as indiscernible.
 Under propositions-as-types interpretation, this principle can be reified as the following type:
 ```
 Eq[\T : ﹡, \x \y : T] := ∀\P :⁰ T -> ﹡, P[x] -> P[y]
 ```